eth-cscs/manta/README.md

 # MANTA

-Another CLI tool for [Shasta](https://apidocs.giuv.cscs.ch/)
+Another CLI tool for [Alps](https://confluence.cscs.ch/display/ALPSINFRA/Alps+Home).

-Manta is an aggregator from multiple sources (Shasta API, K8s API, local git repo, Gitlab API and Gitea API).
-Manta's goal is to simplify daily Shasta operations.
+Manta is an aggregator from multiple sources:
+ - Shasta API
+ - K8s API,
+ - local git repo,
+ - Gitlab API,
+ - Gitea API and Hashicorp Vault).

+Manta's goals:
+ - release operators from repetitive tasks.
+ - provide quick system feedback.

 ## Features

 - List and filter CFS configurations based on cluster name or configuration name
 - List and filter CFS sessions based on cluster name or session name
+- Create CFS session out of a repository
 - Watch logs of a CFS session
-- Open an interactive session to a node console
+- Open an interactive session to a node console using remote's terminal and shell
-- Create CFS session out of a repository
 - Power On/Off nodes

 ## Configuration